awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codedeploy-deploymentgroup.md

  The `AWS::CodeDeploy::DeploymentGroup` resource creates an AWS CodeDeploy deployment group that specifies which instances your application revisions are deployed to, along with other deployment options\.
 For more information, see [CreateDeploymentGroup](https://docs.aws.amazon.com/codedeploy/latest/APIReference/API_CreateDeploymentGroup.html) in the *CodeDeploy API Reference*\.

+**Note**
+ ECS blue/green deployments through CodeDeploy do not use the `AWS::CodeDeploy::DeploymentGroup` resource\.
+To perform ECS blue/green deployments, use the `AWS::CodeDeploy::BlueGreen` hook\.
+See [Perform ECS blue/green deployments through CodeDeploy using AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html) for more information\.

 ## Syntax<a name="aws-resource-codedeploy-deploymentgroup-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: